holos-run/holos/doc/md/reference-platform/architecture.md

    - **ArgoCD** to manage resources within the management cluster via GitOps.
 2. Primary Workload Cluster
    - **ArgoCD** to continuously deploy your applications and services via GitOps.
-   - **Exsternal Secrets Operator** to synchronize namespace scoped secrets.
+   - **External Secrets Operator** to synchronize namespace scoped secrets.
    - **Istio** to provide a Gateway to expose services.
    - **ZITADEL** to provide SSO login for all other services (e.g. ArgoCD, Grafana, Backstage, etc...)
    - **PostgreSQL** for in-cluster databases.